Employment Reference Check Response Letter Examples

 Can I refuse to answer a reference request?
 Toggle answer

 Yes, in many situations.
-If you cannot verify authorization, records or policy approval, you can decline or provide only basic employment confirmation.
+If you cannot verify authorization, records or policy approval, you may decline or provide only basic employment confirmation.
 Use neutral wording so the refusal is not interpreted as a negative reference.

 What information should I avoid in an employment reference?
 Toggle answer